hans-lizihan/hans-lizihan.github.io/src/blogs/how-to-build-middle-scaled-react-app.md

 });
 ```

-Route Config
+## Put router config in one file

-React-routerv4 enables us to write routes in a very flexible way.
+`react-router@4` enables us to write routes in a very flexible way.
 It unlocks the power of extremely modular way to do routing.
 But in my personal experience, I found that gathering all route config in one single file is much easier for new comers / looking back into an old project to get all the routes.

 ```js
 export default () => (